 Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below.

-When the backoff procedure is invoked, the backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range 0 to CW[AC].
+When the backoff procedure is invoked for any AC except AC_BE when dot11DeterministicBackoff is true, the backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range 0 to CW[AC].

+When the backoff procedure is invoked for AC_BE when dot11DeterministicBackoff is true:

+when RetryCount is less than 2, the backoff timer shall be set to DeterministicBackoff, and RandomBackoff shall be set to 0

+otherwise, the backoff timer shall be set to an integer value chosen randomly with a uniform distribution taking values in the range 0 to 6, and RandomBackoff shall be set to 1.

 The duration AIFS[AC] is a duration derived from the value AIFSN[AC] by the relation